-Judging Classes Possible Score Retail Classes (2) Classes Selected from list in Part C, one beef, one pork, or one lan 100 nb Carcass and/or Wholesale/Primal/Subprimal Classes (4) Beef-2 Classes Carcasses and/or Cuts Wholesale/Primal/Subprima 200 al and Pork-2 Classes Carcasses and/or Wholesale/Primal/Subprimal Cuts is preferred; however, this may need to be altered based on the availability of product at the host institution.
-Having up to two classes in the same category is allowed if necessary because of product availability issues.
+Judging Classes Possible Score

+Retail Classes (2)

+Classes Selected from list in Part C, one beef, one pork, or one lamb

+Carcass and/or Wholesale/Primal/Subprimal Classes (4) 200

+Beef-2 Classes Carcasses and/or Cuts Wholesale/Primal/Subprimal and

+Pork-2 Classes Carcasses and/or Wholesale/Primal/Subprimal Cuts is preferred; however, this may need to be altered based on the availability of product at the host institution.
+Having up to two classes in the same category is allowed, if necessary, because of product availability issues.
 Additionally, based on product availability, a third retail, beef, and/or pork class may be used.
-Lastly, a lamb carcass class may replace one of the four carcass or primal/subprimal cut classes. - wholesale/ Total Judging Score Possible 300 TOTAL CONTEST SCORE POSSIBLE 300
+Lastly, a lamb carcass class may replace one of the four carcass or wholesale/ primal/subprimal cut classes.

+Total Judging Score Possible

+TOTAL CONTEST SCORE POSSIBLE